Madri: Death

 A folio from the Razmnama (16th century Persian translation of the Mahabharata) depicting scenes of Pandu's life.
 At the bottom right, Madri is depicted jumping into his funeral pyre.

-Years laters, during one spring—the season linked with erotism in Hindu tradition—in the forest of Shatashringa, Pandu is deeply influenced by the intensity of the atmosphere.
+Years later, during one spring—the season linked with erotism in Hindu tradition—in the forest of Shatashringa, Pandu is deeply influenced by the intensity of the atmosphere.
 While Pandu walks alone in this setting, Madri—dressed in sheer fabric—follows him.
 Upon seeing her, Pandu succumbs to desire.
 In the Southern Edition, this incident occurs on the day of Arjuna's birthday celebration, when Kunti was busy serving guests.
 Despite Madri's repeated protests, Pandu initiates intimacy with her, forgetting the curse, which forbids him from intimate relations on penalty of death.
 The curse takes immediate effect; Pandu falls dead in Madri's arms.
 Upon Pandu's death, Madri cries out in sorrow, summoning Kunti but asking her to come alone, leaving the children behind.
 Kunti, seeing Pandu and Madri together, blames Madri for the incident, accusing her of having seduced Pandu.
 Madri, however, defends herself, claiming that she was the one who was seduced.
 Madri also explains that despite her efforts to resist Pandu's advances, he had been resolute in consummating their union, compelled by the force of fate.
 Kunti sorrowfully notes that Madri is "fortunate" to see Pandu's face radiant in intimacy—a moment Kunti herself never experiences.
 Following this, Kunti, as the senior wife, claims the religious duty to accompany Pandu in death, believing it her responsibility to follow him to the afterlife.
 She asks Madri to relinquish his body and take on the task of raising their children.